8/11Mayan ruins at the Zona Arqueol�gica de Tul�m, Quintana Roo, Mexico

 Get there Nonstop flights from Chicago to Cancún average $350.
 For the one- to two-hour drive south to Tulum Pueblo (the village) and Tulum Playa (the beach), rent a car for about $35 per day.
 The 30-mile drive from Tulum to Cobá (entrance fee is 51 pesos, or about $3.50) takes about an hour.
 Hire a taxi for about $60 round-trip, or take a one-hour bus ride for about $4.50 each way.

-More to do in Tulum
+PLAN IT More to do in Tulum

-Bring a bathing suit to the ruins at Tulum: Behind El Castillo, the Mayan port’s largest structure, is a staircase down rocky bluffs to a secluded beach with sand almost as soft and white as flour.
+Where to swim Bring a bathing suit to the ruins at Tulum: Behind El Castillo, the Mayan port’s largest structure, is a staircase down rocky bluffs to a secluded beach with sand almost as soft and white as flour.

-Split $4,500 among ten to 12 people for a week’s stay at Villa Sian Ka’an.
+Where to sleep Split $4,500 among ten to 12 people for a week’s stay at Villa Sian Ka’an.
 This bright, comfortable home on the beach (the last photo above shows off the view) sports solar panels on the roof and Umberto Eco on the bookshelf.

-Tart, cold cheladas pair well with the piping-hot, comically large hunks of fresh fish in the tacos at Mateo’s.
+Where to eat Tart, cold cheladas pair well with the piping-hot, comically large hunks of fresh fish in the tacos at Mateo’s.
 The outdoor restaurant also offers tons of smoothie options.